 Like lobster is to the East Coast, this is how Dungeness Crab is to the West Coast.

-Named after the port of Dungeness, Washington, the Dungeness Crab is very loved for its sweet and delicate taste.
-It is fished all along the coast, but people say the best crab is the one from the Bay Area, where the water is warmer.
+Named after the port of Dungeness, Washington, the Dungeness Crab is loved for its sweet and delicate taste.
+It is fished all along the coast, but people say the best crab is from the Bay Area, where the water is warmer.

 Where to try it: